 After four weeks, you’ll be able to go back to the gym.
 Take it easy as first so you don’t hurt yourself, as you may be a little out of shape.
 Don’t worry, though, you’ll be back to your pre-surgery shape (or even better) after a couple of weeks.

-It’s important to note that you should refrain from dancing or performing any other activity that shakes your buttocks for at least six weeks to protect new vessels forming in the transferred fat.
+It’s important to note that you should refrain from dancing or performing any other activity that shakes your buttocks for at least six weeks to protect the new vessels forming.
 This includes going on the elliptical machine or jogging.

 After about three or four months, the majority of the swelling will have disappeared, revealing your results.
 You’ll be leaner in the areas from which the fat was removed and have fuller, perkier buttocks.
-In fact, if fat was removed from your mid-section, you’ll probably have more of an hourglass figure!
+In fact, if your mid-section was a donor site, you’ll probably have more of an hourglass figure!

-Because the surgery permanently removes fat cells from the donor sites, you’ll notice that these areas won’t experience as much expansion with future weight gain.
+Because this permanently removes fat cells from the donor sites, you’ll notice that these areas won’t experience as much expansion with future weight gain.
 Your buttocks will, however, will get larger because of the additional fat cells.

 Complications and risks associated with a Brazilian butt lift

-Since the first part of the surgery is harvesting the fat with liposuction, some of the related side effects and risks are the same as liposuction.
+Since the first part of the surgery is harvesting the fat, some of the related side effects and risks are the same as liposuction.
 Side effects include swelling, bruising and discomfort.
 You may also feel nauseous or vomit, which is a side effect of general anesthesia.

 All of the following risks are rare (and in the rare event they happen, medical attention should be sought immediately):

 Fat necrosis and calcification: Sometimes, fat transferred to the buttocks dies and forms a calcification.
 This can be felt as a hard lump or nodule.
-Patients who smoke or sit on their buttocks too much after surgery are at a higher risk of developing fat necrosis.
+Patients who smoke or sit on their buttocks too much are at a higher risk of developing necrosis.